judsonlmoore/judsonlmoore.com/_posts/blog/2017-02-21-interview-scott-holiday-rival-sons.markdown

 **Scott Holiday:** If anybody reading this is a fan, thank you.
 Thank you, thank you.
 We’re so thankful that we could come back and do this all over the world and it’s because we have great fans that support us.
 So thank you.

-{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-001.jpg alt="Scott Holiday of the Rival Sons and I hanging out backstage" alt="" description="" %}
+{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-001.jpg alt="Scott Holiday of the Rival Sons and I hanging out backstage" %}

 ## Thank you, Scott.